ltrudu/SiteWatcher/README.md

 - Check that notifications are enabled for the app in system settings
 - Ensure the change exceeds your configured threshold

+### Auto-click actions not working?
+- Ensure **Fetch Mode** is set to "JavaScript"
+- Check that actions are enabled (toggle is on)
+- Use **Test Actions** to verify the sequence works
+- For Tap at Coordinates, enable the **Accessibility Service**

+### Tap at Coordinates not working?
+- Enable **SiteWatcher Accessibility Service** in Android settings
+- The app will prompt you when TAP_COORDINATES actions exist
+- Ensure coordinates are correct using the Coordinate Picker

 ### High battery usage?
 - Increase check intervals to reduce frequency
 - Use WiFi-only mode to avoid mobile data checks
 - Reduce the number of monitored sites
+- Use Static fetch mode when JavaScript isn't needed

 ## License